deadlyvipers/dojo_rules/introduction.md

 I'm Kevin learning how to master GitHub
+My favourite Code School path is Javascript